meilisearch/documentation/guides/advanced_guides/synonyms.md

 To make your search more relevant you can [create a list of synonyms](/references/synonyms.md#update-synonyms).

-If your database contains a lot of a word that has on or more popular synonyms, by configuring the synonyms the words can be associated. **This allows the same search results if you write one or the other word**.
+If your database contains a lot of a word that has one or more popular synonyms, by configuring the synonyms the words can be associated. **This allows the same search results if you write one or the other word**.

 Synonyms are considered to be exactly the same.
 A search on a word or its synonym will return the same search result.